Have a sneak peek at Chaos and Resurrection–the sequel to Chara’s Promise! Shhh. Don’t tell anyone that it’s here

 “Then we find a way to prevent it from spreading that doesn’t involve a wholesale attack on our citizens,” Allen answered.
 “Our immediate goal has to be to protect the majority without attacking the minority.
 What’s the evacuation status of the citizens who aren’t seditious?”

 “Sir, if I may.
-That’s part of the problem,” injected the Treasury Minister, Ryan Kelly.
+That’s part of the problem,” interjected Ryan Kelly, the Treasury Minister.
 “We perceive the people leading and participating in these incidents as being subversives and dissidents.
 They may be dissidents, but they aren’t subversive and they aren’t seditious; they’re hungry, afraid and trying to do whatever they can to keep their families alive.”